zsparal/api-documentation/source/reference/v1/chargebacks-api/list-chargebacks.rst

        .. type:: array

-     - An array of chargebacks objects as described in :ref:`Get chargeback <v1/chargebacks-get>`.
+     - An array of chargebacks objects as described in :doc:`Get chargeback </reference/v1/chargebacks-api/get-chargeback>`.

    * - | ``links``